-Spend some time at Hancock Shaker Village while at our Berkshires Bed and Breakfast.
+Hancock Shaker Village is about 30 minutes from our Berkshires Bed and Breakfast.

 Hancock Shaker Village is always an interesting place to visit.